TritonDataCenter/manatee/docs/user-guide.md

 # Supported Platforms

-Manatee has been tested and runs in production on Joyent's [SmartOS](http://www.joyent.com/technology/smartos), and should work on most [Illumos](http://illumos.org) distributions such as OmniOS.
+Manatee has been tested and runs in production on [SmartOS](http://www.smartos.org/), and should work on most [Illumos](http://illumos.org) distributions such as OmniOS.
 Unix-like operating systems that have ZFS support should work, but have not been tested.